WeQA: A Benchmark for Retrieval Augmented Generation in Wind Energy Domain: Introduction

-Human-curated questions offer a level of linguistic richness and contextual relevance that may be challenging to achieve solely through automated generation methods~\cite{zhang2024}.
-By leveraging human expertise and domain knowledge, curated question sets can encompass a broader spectrum of linguistic variations, domain-specific considerations, and nuanced semantics, providing a more comprehensive evaluation of RAG's performance across diverse scenarios and applications.
+Human-curated questions offer a level of linguistic richness and contextual relevance that may be challenging to achieve solely through automated generation methods, particularly in specialized domains such as wind energy project permitting~\cite{zhang2024}.
+By leveraging human expertise and domain knowledge, curated question sets can encompass a broader spectrum of linguistic variations, domain-specific considerations, and nuanced semantics~\cite{ribeiro-etal-2020-beyond}, providing a more comprehensive evaluation of RAG's performance across diverse scenarios and applications~\cite{thakur2beir}.
 Combining automated generation with human curation for benchmarking \gls*{rag} offers a synergistic approach to ensure both efficiency and quality in question sets.
 This hybrid approach leverages the strengths of both automated and human-driven processes, that provide efficient and robust evaluation metrics for RAG's performance.

 In this work, we present a hybrid workflow to benchmark \gls*{rag}s, which combines rapid question generation through automated methods, augmented with properly designed human prompts to generate diverse set of questions.
-Our proposed benchmarking framework is used to generate questions from documents related to wind energy domain.
-These questions serve as a tool to evaluate the performance of \gls{rag}-based \gls{llm}s, which are designed to answer queries related to these extensive and comprehensive documents.
-Given the vast amount of information contained in these documents, manually reviewing them is impractical, making \gls{rag}-based \gls{llm}s essential for generating accurate responses to specific queries.
+Our proposed benchmarking framework is used to generate questions from \gls*{eis} and other research documents related to environmental impact of wind energy projects.
+The extensive question-answer dataset serve as a tool to evaluate the performance of \gls*{rag}-based \gls*{llm}s, which are designed to answer queries related to these extensive and comprehensive documents.
+Given the vast amount of information contained in these documents, manually reviewing them is impractical, making \gls*{rag}-based \gls*{llm}s essential for generating accurate responses to specific queries.
 Our benchmarking framework assesses the effectiveness of these models in accurately retrieving and responding to queries, ensuring that they can reliably process and provide relevant information from the documents.